 For this game you will need to prepare four sets of cards.
 You will need to remove one card from the deck (leaving one pair without a partner) before beginning.

 Shuffle the cards and deal them around, one at a time to each player, as far as they will go.
 The cards need not come out even.

 The goal is to form and discard pairs of cards, and to not to be left with the odd card at the end.
 To play, each player begins by removing all pairs from his hand and placing them on the table face down.
 If a player has three of a kind, he removes only two of those three cards.
 The dealer then offers his hand without showing which cards he has to the player on his left, who draws one card from it.
 This player discards any pair that may have been formed by the drawn card.
 He then offers his own hand to the player on his left.
 Play proceeds in this way until all cards have been paired except one – the odd card, which cannot be paired – and the player who has that card is the Old Maid!

-To download and print your Easter Game Cards: Click to download your deck of playing cards here.
+Click to download your deck of playing cards here: Easter Egg Cards.
 This will open a PDF that you can download to your own computer.
 Open the PDF to print.
 The cards are arranged on two A4 pages.
 Page 1 includes nine different picture cards and page 2 features a patterned background to print onto the back of your cards (optional).